kokou-stm/coursera-video-dubber/README.md

 ## Installation
 1. Download or clone this repository.
-2. Copy `config.example.js` to `config.js` and fill in your Azure API keys:
+2. Copy `config.example.js` to `config.js` and fill in your  API keys:
    ```bash
    cp config.example.js config.js
    ```